-Level V allows for expulsion of a student, as provided by state statute, for a violation of the Code of Conduct, if the student is fourteen (14) years of age or older and the student's behavior indicates that his/her continued presence in school constitutes a clear threat to the safety of other students or employees and the Board determines that there is no appropriate alternative education program.
-Additionally, any student who is a registered sex offender under N.C.
-General Statute 14-208 may be expelled consistent with state law.
+Level 5 allows for expulsion of a student, as provided by N.C.
+General Statute 115C-390.11, for a violation of the Code of Student Conduct, if the student is fourteen (14) years of age or older and the student's behavior indicates that his/her continued presence in school constitutes a clear threat to the safety of other students or school staff and the Board determines that there is no appropriate alternative education program.
+Additionally, any student who is a registered sex offender under N.C.G.S.
+14-208.18 may be expelled pursuant to N.C.G.S.
+115C-390.11 (a)(2)and Board Policy 4260.